kumu/docs/overview/billing.md

 If you see multiple charges from Kumu on your credit card in one month, you might be subscribed to both a personal and an organization plan.
 To see if this is case, go to your [personal billing settings](https://kumu.io/settings#billing) and the billing section of your [organization's dashboard](/overview/dashboard.html#organization-dashboard) to see all active plans.

 <p class="alert alert-info">
-  If you downgrade your personal account to a free plan, you can still view and edit an organization's private projects, as long as you have been <a class="alert-link" href="/guides/organizations.html#adding-users-to-an-organization">given access</a>.
+  If you have a free personal account, you can still view and edit an organization's projects, as long as you have been <a class="alert-link" href="/guides/organizations.html#adding-users-to-an-organization">given access</a>.
 </p>

 You also might see multiple charges in the same month if a free trial ended before you had added a credit card to your billing settings.

-If these reasons don't apply to you, but you're still seeing multiple charges, please [email support@kumu.io](mailto:support@kumu.io), and we'll help you find and fix the issue.
+If these reasons don't apply to you, but you're still seeing multiple charges, please [email support@kumu.io](mailto:support@kumu.io), and we'll help you find and fix the issue!

-## Free trial
+## Free trials

 When you sign up for Kumu, you automatically receive a 14-day free trial of private projects.
 At any time during your free trial, you can add a credit card to your billing settings to start a subscription plan as soon as the free trial ends.

-If you haven't added a credit card before the free trial ends, your private projects will be locked, and Kumu will prompt you to make your projects public or update your billing settings.
+If you haven't added a credit card before the free trial ends, your private projects will be locked (you won't be able to view or edit them), and Kumu will prompt you to make your projects public or update your billing settings in order to unlock.

 <p class="alert alert-success">
   Have any other questions about billing?
 Send an email to <a class="alert-link" href="mailto:support@kumu.io">support@kumu.io</a> and we'll get back to you!